Documentation Index

 External Document Editors

 Rootly supports integrations with Notion, Google Docs, Confluence, SharePoint, Dropbox Paper, Coda and Quip.
 If you have workflows set up to create retrospective documents in an external editor, you can find links to your external documents under the Exports section in the Retrospectives tab.
 If you’d like to try the Rootly document editor, you can create a Rootly document from the Retrospective tab at any time.
-The Rootly document and external documents are independent — workflows that create external documents (e.g., in Confluence) do not create or modify the Rootly document.You can choose to use the Rootly document editor, an external document editor, or both depending on your team’s needs.
-External providers are configured in Configuration → Integrations.
+The Rootly document and external documents are independent — workflows that create external documents (e.g., in Confluence) do not create or modify the Rootly document.How the Rootly Document Is Created

 The Rootly document is created in one of two ways:- Manually: Click the Create Rootly Document button in the Retrospective tab to create a document on demand.
 You can start from a blank document or choose a template.